IceBeam/kf1-holdout-spot-collection/holdout-spots/KF-Departed.md

-# Holdout Spots on West London
+# Holdout Spots on Departed

 ## #1, The 2-way corner, farthest spot from the spawnpoint